wwwfanan/Self-Liking-Group/README.md

 ## 📁 Structure

 - 🔹 **`Country_SLG.R`**
-  Core script implementing the SLG (Self-Liking Growth) computation for country-level scientific collaboration networks.
+  Core script implementing the SLG (Self-Liking Group) computation for country-level scientific collaboration networks.

 - 🔹 **`FUN_*.R`**
   A set of custom functions required by the main script.
 These include routines for network preprocessing, SLG matrix generation, and temporal aggregation.